 How we tested this website

-This website was last tested on 15 November 2019 by ourselves using the following online automated auditing tools:
+A representative sample of pages on this website was last tested on 07 July 2020 by ourselves using the following online automated auditing tools:

 Sample pages were also tested manually for keyboard-only accessibility and were also tested with NVDA screen reader.
 We tested our main website platform, available at https://waltonparish.co.uk